Messapotamia Lefae (she/her) is a post-gender surrealist, sartorialist, dance artist and chanteux based in Philadelphia, PA.

-Since moving to Philadelphia in 2010, Messy has performed at the AIDS Fund Philly’s GayBINGO as a Bingo Verifying Diva and has volunteered at special events for nonprofits like the William Way Community Center, Action Wellness, Philadelphia’s Gay Men’s Chorus, InLiquid, Philadelphia’s Magic Gardens, and Philly AIDS Thrift.
+Since moving to Philadelphia in 2010, Messy has performed at the AIDS Fund’s GayBINGO as a Bingo Verifying Diva, and has volunteered at special events for nonprofits like the William Way Community Center, Action Wellness, Philadelphia’s Gay Men’s Chorus, InLiquid, Philadelphia’s Magic Gardens, and Philly AIDS Thrift.

-In 2016, she played Eve in an original play called “Paradise Lost in Space” directed by Multiform and Omri at Radical Faerie Camp Destiny (Chester, VT).
+In 2016, she played Eve in an original play called Paradise Lost in Space directed by Multiform and Omri at Radical Faerie Camp Destiny (Chester, VT).

 She has performed in local ballet company Pages to Pirouettes.

-In 2014, she was featured in the Philadelphia Gay Men’s Chorus’s (PGMC) “Proud Mary’s” at the Suzanne Roberts Theatre (Philadelphia, PA).
+In 2014, she was featured in the Philadelphia Gay Men’s Chorus’s (PGMC) Proud Mary’s at the Suzanne Roberts Theatre (Philadelphia, PA).

 Messy and DJ Ricky Paul hosted the live broadcast of the Eurovision Song Contest at the Swedish and Danish embassies in Washington, D.C.
 She has performed in Ricky Paul’s irreverent theatre troupe, the Dumpsta Players.

-In 2012, she performed in BRAT Production’s “The Diary of Lisa Q” directed by Madi Distefano at Plays and Players Theater (Philadelphia, PA).
+In 2012, she performed in BRAT Production’s The Diary of Lisa Q directed by Madi Distefano at Plays and Players Theater (Philadelphia, PA).

-She and Lance Pawling (a.k.a.
-Tasker Morris) created an immersive performance art installation “The Bereaved” at NAPOLEON Gallery (Philadelphia, PA) in 2012.
+Messy and Lance Pawling (a.k.a.
+Tasker Morris) created an immersive performance art installation The Bereaved at NAPOLEON Gallery (Philadelphia, PA) in 2012.